What are examples of other subtractions from income?

 Accounting Method Change: A change in accounting method to conform in the same manner and same amount as federal.
 At the end of the federal adjustment, any balance will continue until fully adjusted.
 This may be an addition or subtraction.

-Installment Method: The installment method of reporting is to be adjusted if the entire sale has been reported for state purposes or to continue on an installment basis if the entire sale has been reported for federal purposes.
+Installment Method: The installment method of reporting is to be adjusted if the entire sale has been reported for state purposes, or if the entire sale has been reported for federal purposes and you wish to continue on an installment basis for state purposes.
 This may be an addition or a subtraction.

 Difference in Basis: Adjust a federal gain or loss to reflect any difference in the South Carolina basis and federal basis.
 This may be an addition or subtraction.